OCA/odoorpc/doc/source/tuto_login.rst

 .. note::

-    Underhood the login method create a cookie, and all requests thereafter which need a user authentication are cookie-based.
+    Under the hood the login method creates a cookie, and all requests thereafter which need a user authentication are cookie-based.

-Once logged, you can check some information through the :class:`environment <odoorpc.ODOO.env>`::
+Once logged in, you can check some information through the :class:`environment <odoorpc.ODOO.env>`::

     >>> odoo.env.db